 SEUs may be earned through a variety of other learning activities as Scrum Alliance acknowledges that not all learning fits neatly into the categories above.

 |Foundational (CSM®, CSPO®, CSD®)

 |Advanced (A-CSM®, A-CSPO®)

 You will need to submit the full amount of required SEUs for your highest-level certification, but you will only be required to submit half the amount of required SEUs for each certification in a different track thereafter.
 Please visit our Help Center for specific examples.
 We place an emphasis on the learning journey, so after you attend any Scrum Alliance certification course, your other certifications will automatically advance to your new certification's expiration date.

 How is the value of an SEU calculated?

-SEUs work on a points-based system.
 An SEU is based on a 1:1 ratio of contact hours to points.
-For example, 8 contact hours (or a full day of training) is equivalent to 8 SEUs.
+For example, if you attend a Scrum Gathering® and participate for the entire three days, you will earn a maximum of 24 SEUs.